YuhanShao/simulation-study-lslx-vs-cc-esem/README.md

 This folder contains the supplementary turning-point plots.

-The local refinement scans produce many plots, so some of the turning-point figures are also organized in Word documents to make them easier to inspect.
+The local refinement scans produce many plots, so the turning-point figures are organized in Word documents to make them easier to inspect.

 These materials are organized by factor-correlation condition and scan range.